chobbledotcom/vegan-prestwich/place/goods-in.md

 facebook: https://www.facebook.com/thegoodsinmcr/
 instagram: https://www.instagram.com/thegoodsinmcr
 tags:
   - breakfast
   - cake
   - cafe
   - alcohol
   - trendy
   - lunch
   - tacos
 omni: true
 restaurant: true
 delivery: false
 times:
   - "Wed & Thu 10am - 10pm"
   - "Fri 10am - midnight"
   - "Sat 9am - midnight"
   - "Sun 9am - 8pm"
+votes: 6
 ---

 [October 2024:](https://www.instagram.com/p/C_AZBYqN8OF/) "We popped in to @thegoodsinmcr to try their new vegan special.
 Really great, exciting flavours and as usual they had the biscoff tarts on the counter for dessert.
 Try it while you can!"